 Somerset Rural Life Museum, Abbey Farm, Chilkwell Street, Glastonbury, Somerset, BA6 8DB

-The museum is currently undergoing redevelopment but the Abbey Barn will be accessible for Heritage Open Days as part of our outreach programme during the closed phase.
-This will be the last chance for visitors to see the Abbey Barn before building work starts!
-Come and find out what we've been up to since we closed our doors at the end of March and learn more about the redevelopment plans.
-Staff and volunteers will be onsite to answer any questions.
+The museum is currently undergoing redevelopment but some areas of the site will be accessible for Heritage Open Days as part of our outreach programme during the closed phase.
+Come and find out what we've been up to since building work started and learn more about the redevelopment plans.
+There will be hard hat tours of the site available throughout the day and staff will be onsite to answer any questions.

 We are located on the A361 near Glastonbury Tor.
 The museum is next to the roundabout where Bere Lane and Chilkwell Street meet.
 Please note the car park will not be open but visitors can use car parks in town or may be able to park outside the museum on Bere Lane.